ATD: Augmenting CP Tensor Decomposition by Self Supervision: Experimental Details

-\paragraph{Data Augmentation.} As mentioned in the main text, we consider four different augmentation methods: (i) {\em Jittering} adds additional perturbations to each sample as one step of data processing.
+As mentioned in the main text, we consider three different augmentation methods: (i) {\em Jittering} adds additional perturbations to each sample.
 We consider both high and low-frequency noise on each channel independently.
 For high-frequency noise, we first generate a noisy sequence $\mathbf{s}$, which has the same length as the signal channel, and each element of $\mathbf{s}$ is i.i.d. sampled from a uniform distribution $U[-1,1]$.
-We then control the amplitude of the noisy sequence by the noisy degree $d\in\mathbb{R}$.
-Finally, we add the scaled noisy sequence $d\mathbf{s}$ to the channel.
+We then control the amplitude of $\mathbf{s}$ by the noisy degree $d\in\mathbb{R}$.
+Finally, we add the scaled noisy sequence $d\cdot\mathbf{s}$ to the channel.
 In the experiment, $d=0.05$ for Sleep-EDF, $d=0.002$ for HAR, $d=0.001$ for PTB-XL and $d=0.01$ for MGH.
-For low-frequency noise, we generate a short noisy sequence ($\frac{1}{100}$ length of the channel) in the same way and then use {\em scipy.interpolate.interp1d} to interpolate the noisy sequence to be at the same length as the channel.
+For low-frequency noise, we generate a short noisy sequence (the length is randomly sampled from a uniform distribution $U[100, \mbox{length of channel}]$) in the same way and then use {\em scipy.interpolate.interp1d} to interpolate the noisy sequence to be at the same length as the channel.
 The choice of high-frequency noise or low-frequency noise, or both are coin-tossed with equal probability. (ii) {\em Bandpass filtering} reduces signal noise.
 We use the order-1 Butterworth filter by {\em scipy.signal.butter} to preserve only the within-band frequency information.
 The high-pass and low-pass are $(1Hz,30Hz)$ and $(10Hz,49Hz)$ for Sleep-EDF, $(1Hz,20Hz)$ and $(5Hz,24.5Hz)$ for HAR, $(1Hz,30Hz)$ and $(10Hz,50Hz)$ for PTB-XL, $(1Hz,30Hz)$ and $(10Hz,50Hz)$ for MGH.
 Low-pass or high-pass or both are selected with equal probability.
-Also, the bandpass filtering is applied to each channel independently. (iii) {\em time rotation.} We split one epoch (i.e., data sample) randomly into two pieces and then resemble two pieces in reverse order.
-The time rotation is conducted for each channel simultaneously. (iv) {\em 3D position rotation} is an augmentation technique used only for HAR datasets, which have x-y-z axis information from accelerometer and gyroscope sensors.
+Also, the bandpass filtering is applied to each channel independently.
+The intuition is that the low-pass signals and high-pass signals might be both useful. (iii) {\em 3D position rotation} is an augmentation technique used only for HAR datasets, which have x-y-z axis information from accelerometer and gyroscope sensors.
 We apply a 3D x-y-z coordinate system rotation by a rotation matrix to mimic different cellphone positions.
-The first three augmentation techniques are shown in Figure~\ref{fig:data_augmentation1}, and the 3D position rotation example is borrowed from \footnote{https://github.com/terryum/Data-Augmentation-For-Wearable-Sensor-Data} in Figure~\ref{fig:data_augmentation2}.
+All augmentation methods are applied in sequence (i) (ii) (iii).
+The STFT is performed after the data augmentation.